Snow Day (2000 film): Musical remake

 On March 1, 2022, it was announced that a remake of the film had gone into production in Montreal.
 Reimagined as a musical, it stars Ky Baldwin, Jerry Trainor, Laura Bell Bundy, Rob Huebel, Michaela Russell, Shelby Simmons, and Fabi Aguirre.
 It was released on Nickelodeon and Paramount+ on December 16 of that same year.
+In June 2023, the film was removed from the service.